GitMirroring/gnuboot/site/faq.md

 You can find all of the available logos by browsing this directory:\
 </software/gnuboot/web/img/logo/>

-What other firmware exists outside of libreboot?
+What other firmware exists outside of GNU Boot?
 ==================================================

 The main freedom issue on any system, is the boot firmware (usually referred to as a BIOS or UEFI).
-Libreboot replaces the boot firmware with fully free code, but even with libreboot, there may still be other hardware components in the system (e.g. laptop) that run their own dedicated firmware, sometimes proprietary.
+GNU Boot replaces the boot firmware with fully free code, but even with GNU Boot, there may still be other hardware components in the system (e.g. laptop) that run their own dedicated firmware, sometimes proprietary.
 These are on secondary processors, where the firmware is usually read-only, written for very specific tasks.
-While these are unrelated to libreboot, technically speaking, it makes sense to document some of the issues here.
+While these are unrelated to GNU Boot, technically speaking, it makes sense to document some of the issues here.

-Note that these issues are not unique to libreboot systems.
+Note that these issues are not unique to GNU Boot systems.
 They apply universally, to most systems.
 The issues described below are the most common (or otherwise critical).